 Every enterprise today needs an NFGW in one form or another.
 Traditional security methods don’t have the granularity or segmentation to adequately protect data from current and emerging attacks.

 The DIY route to NFGW can be difficult and complex.
 A co-managed option undoubtedly takes the stress out of protecting your critical business assets, providing access to experts on tap.
 But, whichever option you decide on a properly configured NGFW will substantially reduce your threat vectors.

-Peter Franken has been working in IT security since over 30 years.
-As security researcher and consultant he worked for the Dutch government, developed the architecture of a NATO military project, participated in European security studies and helped to secure commercial organizations.
-He has been one of the original authors of product evaluation criteria (the Common Criteria), and provided masterclasses on IT security (post graduate).
+Peter Franken has been working in IT security for over 30 years.
+As security researcher and consultant, he worked for the Dutch government, developed the architecture of a NATO military project, participated in European security studies and helped to secure commercial organizations.
+He was one of the original authors of product evaluation criteria (the Common Criteria) and provided master classes on IT security (post graduate).